codebytere/node-mac-permissions/README.md

 })
 ```

-**Note:** `status` will be resolved back as `authorized` prior to macOS 10.15, as the underlying API was not introduced until that version.

 ### `permissions.askForRemindersAccess()`

 Returns `Promise<String>` - Whether or not the request succeeded or failed; can be `authorized` or `denied`.